Maranello, Italy

 Post Note: Since our trip to Maranello, Ferrari now offers a Factory Tour via a tour bus.
 Visitors are not allowed to depart the bus, and no imagery or video is allowed.
 Click here to go to their tour web page.

-Although we at first thought that this Museum was somewhat of a "consolation prize" it turned out to be entertaining, informative and we got to see a large number of Ferrari race & street cars.
+The Ferrari Security Personnel were kind enough to tell us that we should visit the Ferrari Museum, just a few blocks west of the Factory.
+Although we at first thought that this Museum was somewhat of a "consolation prize" it turned out to be very entertaining, informative and we got to see a large number of Ferrari race & street cars.
 The Museum has quite a few exhibits, combined with documentation regarding each vehicle.

 Ferrari Formula 1 Museum Exhibits